Account Info

 That's why they are not able to take a deep bet when they are very optimistic about a stock.

-Individual investors however are able to buy and sell shares at a small scale, stock prices are unaffected by their buying or selling actions.
+Individual investors however can buy and sell shares at a small scale, stock prices are unaffected by their buying or selling actions.
 They are free to focus on the best-performing stocks in their portfolio as they are expected to manage risk themselves.

 Peter Lynch: spot good investments in daily lives

 Peter Lynch is a famous American investor.
-He has also often said that the individual investor is potentially more capable of making money from stocks than a fund manager because they are able to spot good investments in their day-to-day lives before Wall Street.
+He has also often said that the individual investor is potentially more capable of making money from stocks than a fund manager because they can spot good investments in their day-to-day lives before Wall Street.

-Lynch believes the individual investor is able to make similar smart investing choices noticing particular opportunities like Dunkin' Donuts or paying attention to business trends in their careers and hobbies.
+Lynch believes the individual investor can make similar smart investing choices noticing particular opportunities like Dunkin' Donuts or paying attention to business trends in their careers and hobbies.

 It just seems even more true when you think about it: